levoxtrip/PKB/docs/topics/connect.md

 Try things out that are contrairy to your beliefs, likings etc.
 ## Parents
 Your parents may be smothering and obnoxious, but they do it because they care about you and it's the only way they know how to show it.
+## Relationship
+The greatest catalyst for change in a relationship is complete acceptance of your partner, without needing to judge or change them in any way.

+If you want to be a better partner, ask yourself, what does a bad partner do?

+Don't ask what does the other person do for the relationship.
+Ask what do I do for the relationship?
+And what don't I do?

+Get the other persons point of view and see things from that persons angle as well as from yours.

+Always expect good intention from your partner and the people.

+There are at least two sides to every story and we have to be willing to listen to both.
 ## Suround yourself
 Be intentional who you allow in your life.
 People that lift you up.
 That inspire you to be a better version of yourself.